opencast/opencast-docker/README.md

 * `ORG_OPENCASTPROJECT_SECURITY_DIGEST_PASS` **Required**
   Password for the communication between Opencast nodes and capture agents.
 * `ORG_OPENCASTPROJECT_DOWNLOAD_URL` Optional
   The HTTP-URL to use for downloading media files, e.g. for the player.
-Defaults to `${org.opencastproject.server.url}`.
+Defaults to `${org.opencastproject.server.url}/static`.

 For an installation with multiple nodes you can also set: